Find an Approved Solicitor on the Masthaven Bank

 No. There is no such tool on the Council of Mortgage Lenders or Building Society Association websites.
 Very few lenders make their panel listings available online.

-I previously instructed online conveyancers located in Bristol who are on the Masthaven Bank solicitor panel.
-They have just invoiced me a separate fee of £150 for dealing with the Masthaven Bank mortgage.
-Is this an additional conveyancing fee set by Masthaven Bank?
+I had instructed online solicitors based in Cardiff who are on the Masthaven Bank solicitor panel.
+They are now charging me a separate fee of £135 for the legal aspects of the Masthaven Bank mortgage.
+Is this a supplemental conveyancing fee specified by Masthaven Bank?

 Unfortunately, as long as it is in their Terms and Conditions or Quote then yes your solicitors can charge a fee for this.
 This fee is not set by Masthaven Bank but by your lawyers.
 Some firms on the Masthaven Bank will charge an ‘acting for lender’ fee and others do not.

 Do most lenders operate their own panel of solicitors?